Assassination of Olof Palme: Bofors and Indian connection

 In his 2005 book Blood on the Snow: The Killing of Olof Palme, historian Jan Bondeson advanced a theory that Palme's murder was linked with arms trades to India.
 Bondeson's book meticulously recreated the assassination and its aftermath, and suggested that Palme had used his friendship with Rajiv Gandhi to secure a SEK 8.4 billion deal for the Swedish armaments company Bofors to supply the Indian Army with howitzers.
-However, Palme did not know that behind his back Bofors had used a shady company called AE Services — nominally based in Guildford, Surrey, England — to bribe Indian government officials to conclude the deal – the Bofors scandal.
+However, Palme did not know that behind his back Bofors had used a shady company called AE Services – nominally based in Guildford, Surrey, England – to bribe Indian government officials to conclude the deal – the Bofors scandal.

 Bondeson alleged that on the morning he was assassinated, Palme had met with the Iraqi ambassador to Sweden, Muhammad Saeed al-Sahhaf.
 The two discussed Bofors, which al-Sahhaf knew well because of its arms sales during the Iran–Iraq War.
 Bondeson suggested that the ambassador had told Palme about Bofors' activities, infuriating Palme.
 Bondeson theorized that Palme's murder might have been inadvertently triggered by his conversation with the ambassador, if either the Bofors arms dealers or the middlemen working through AE Services had a prearranged plan to silence the Prime Minister should he discover the truth and the deal with India become threatened.
 According to Bondeson, Swedish police suppressed vital MI6 intelligence about a Bofors/AE Services deal with India.

 Roberto Thieme

 The Swedish journalist Anders Leopold, in his 2008 book Det svenska trädet skall fällas ("The Swedish Tree Shall Be Brought Down"), makes the case that the Chilean fascist Roberto Thieme killed Olof Palme.
 Thieme was head of the most militant wing of Patria y Libertad, a far-right political organization, financed by the CIA.
-According to Leopold, Palme was killed because he had gratuitously given asylum to a great number of leftist Chileans following the coup that overthrew Salvador Allende in 1973.
+According to Leopold, Palme was killed because he had given asylum to a great number of leftist Chileans following the coup that overthrew Salvador Allende in 1973.